Image two of the best 3D printers for consumers from Prusa and Bambu lab.

 Can I use Blender to make 3D prints?
 The answer is yes and no. Blender is a free excellent 3D modeling software, so you can create your models in blender.
 But you will need a slicer software like cura or pursa slicer to prepare the model you made in Blender for 3D printing.
 A slicer software is where you set how detailed you want the model to be and much more for instance. filament type nozzle temp.
 Fortunately most slicers have premade configurations setup profiles.
 The slicer then makes a gcode file for your 3dprinter to print from.
+Blender 3D is very good at organic modeling fx. characters, not that it cannot be used create you shelf holder.
+There are better free alternatives for creating maker stuff with precise measurements, as you will see later in the article.

 What is G-code, it is the language spoken by 3D printers.